Best Sugar Cookie Recipe EVER

 - Forget everything you know about sugar cookie dough.
 Don’t be afraid of sprinkling more flour as you roll it out.
 Use the scraps!
 Mix them back into the unused dough and keep going.

 Can I chill the dough?
 I want to chill the dough.
-Actually I need to make this 3 days in advance, is that okay?
+Actually, I need to make these 3 days in advance, is that okay?

 The cookies look under-baked.
 Can I bake them longer?